aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 Deployment steps must be numbered, comprehensive, and usable to customers at any level of AWS expertise.
 The steps must include the precise commands to run, and describe the action it performs.

-* All steps must be numbered.
-* If the step requires manual actions from the AWS console, include a screenshot if possible.
-* The steps must start with the following command to clone the repo. ```git clone xxxxxxx```
-* If applicable, provide instructions to create the Python virtual environment, and installing the packages using ```requirement.txt```.
-* If applicable, provide instructions to capture the deployed resource ARN or ID using the CLI command (recommended), or console action.

-**Example:**

 1. Clone the repo using command ``` git clone https://github.com/aws-solutions-library-samples/guidance-for-building-aggregations-for-dynamodb-tables-using-amazon-dynamodb-streams-on-aws.git```
 2. cd to the repo folder ```cd guidance-for-building-aggregations-for-dynamodb-tables-using-amazon-dynamodb-streams-on-aws```
 3. cd to deployment folder to deploy the cloudformation template ```cd deployment```